 Spatial data types store the spatial attributes that allow you to visualize data on a map.
 Many databases automatically include spatial data types.
 Others require some configuration or an installation to use a spatial data type.
-The following sections list all the databases ArcGIS supports, what spatial data types are supported in each, and indicate what, if any, configuration is needed to use a spatial data type in each database.
+The following sections list all the databases ArcGIS supports, what spatial data types are supported in each, and what, if any, configuration is needed to use a spatial data type in each database.

 ALTIBASE comes with a spatial type: Geometry.
 To use this spatial type, you must create two system tables in ALTIBASE.